 Dhenkanal is a Princely state until the independence of India.
-After the independence the district got merged with Indian Union and subsequently with Odisha in 1948.
-It is one of the centrally located districts of Odisha.
+After the independence the district got merged with Indian Union and subsequently with Orissa in 1948.
+It is one of the centrally located districts of Orissa.
 The geographical area of Dhenkanal district is 1,719 sq mi.
 The land is divided into three natural divisions namely:

 • Southern hilly region.